SUMGlobal/bazel-micronaut-example/README.md

 In the second post in the series we discuss how to get your Micronaut Tests to work.
 In the BUILD.bazel file, this is located at the end of the file in the section `kt_jvm_test` section.
 To get the testing ease from your Micronaut project, there are a few "tricks" to making it work.
-To run the tests: `bazel test //:micronaut_tests`
+To run the tests: `bazel test //:micronaut_tests`.
+For more of the details of making the tests work, you can check out the second post in the series [Bazel Test, JUnit5 and Micronaut -Growing the relationship](https://sumglobal.com/2020/04/15/bazel-test-with-micronaut/)